 Fluoride in water is not even regulated by the U.S. Food and Drug Administration (FDA), even though it regulates fluoride in toothpaste and other oral care products, which must bear warning labels about the danger of ingesting those products.
 Fluoride is the only drug forced on the whole population with no control of dosing.

-Many do not still realize the proven health risks inherent in fluoridated water, but the information is growing.
+Many do not realize the proven health risks inherent in fluoridated water, but the information is growing.
 It was claimed that adding fluoride to water was a safe and effective way to improve people's dental health.
 Many bought into this hook, line, and sinker, despite all the evidence to the contrary over the decades.

 What the new study means for pregnant women in the United States is hanging.
-The researchers cautioned that this was just one study, they said, it needs to be reproduced in other populations by other scientists for more conclusive results.
+The researchers cautioned that this was just one study.
+They said it needs to be reproduced in other populations by other scientists for more conclusive results.

 Critiques of the New Study

-The deficiency of data on fluoride content in water given that purpose of fluoride content is not reported as part of the water quality monitoring programs in Mexico, also, lack of information on other environmental neurotoxicants such as arsenic.
+The deficiency of data on fluoride content in water given that fluoride content is not reported as part of the water quality monitoring programs in Mexico, also, lack of information on other environmental neurotoxicants such as arsenic.

 People are not aware of the evidence suggesting the population is exposed to significant levels of neurotoxicants.
 Yet, people cannot rule out the potential for unrestrained confounding due to other factors, including diet, that may affect urinary fluoride secretion and that may be related to cognition.